yuanjia01/yuanjia01.github.io/_posts/2021-12-11-krippendorffs-alpha.md

 As suggested by Krippendorff, alphas above 0.8 are considered very good agreement, and tentative conclusions can be made with data where $$\alpha \ge 0.667$$ (that is, two thirds).
-These are rules of thumb.
+These are rules of thumb he derived from examples in content analysis, and we've adopted them for our team's work.

-Finally, I imagine that there is something like bias and variance when measure label quality, similar to the notions of bias and variance in machine learning.
-Krippendorff's alpha measures the variance: how much "scatter" there is between the annotators.
-Other metrics are needed to monitor bias: whether the annotators are labeling the concept correctly, which is another matter entirely.
+As a footnote, I like to imagine that similar to bias and variance in machine learning, there is something akin to "bias" and "variance" in measure of label quality.
+Krippendorff's alpha measures the "variance": how much scatter there is between the annotators.
+Other metrics are needed to monitor bias--whether the annotators are labeling the concept correctly--which is a topic for another time.